snackCake/docs/Broadleaf-Concepts/REST/REST-Tutorials.md

 > as well as provide some type of security other than http-basic.

 ## Extending Broadleaf RESTful services
 Extending Broadleaf Commerce is a big topic.
 Broadleaf's default entities can be extended.
 Broadleaf's DAOs and Services can also be extended.
-See the section on [[Extending Product | Next-Steps#wiki-extending-product]] or [[Extending Service | Next-Steps#wiki-extending-service]] for more information on generally extending Broadleaf's domain and service objects.
+See the section on [Extending Product](Next-Steps#wiki-extending-product) or [Extending Service](Next-Steps#wiki-extending-service) for more information on generally extending Broadleaf's domain and service objects.
 After extending the domain and/or services, you may want to expose the new data and/or functionality to clients of your RESTful API.
 Broadleaf provides a mechanism for this and attempts to be as flexible as possible.

 Perhaps the best way to describe how this works is to use an example.
 Catalog-related entities are among the Broadleaf entities most often extended.
 Broadleaf, for example, provides a entities for Category, Product, and Sku.
 Let's assume that you are developing an eCommerce store to sell hot sauce.
-You want to extend Broadleaf's Product to include the [[Scoville Heat Units | http://en.wikipedia.org/wiki/Scoville_scale]].
-Again, you can find details on how to extend a Product [[here | Next-Steps#wiki-extending-product]].
+You want to extend Broadleaf's Product to include the [Scoville Heat Units](http://en.wikipedia.org/wiki/Scoville_scale).
+Again, you can find details on how to extend a Product [here](Next-Steps#wiki-extending-product).
 So, you create a new class called HotSauce:

 ```java
 import org.broadleafcommerce.core.catalog.domain.ProductImpl;